A lot or a little?

 Is it any good?

-MONSTER HIGH: GHOULS RULE tackles the issues of prejudice and tolerance in a clever way that illustrates for kids the importance of celebrating their own individuality while still being respectful to the same in others.
+MONSTER HIGH: GHOULS RULE tackles the issues of prejudice and tolerance in a pretty clever way.
+It illustrates for kids the importance of celebrating their own individuality while still being respectful to the same in others.
 The colorful cast of ghouls boasts diversity of both ethnicity and heritage (monsters, vampires, and mythical creatures all have a home here), and the effect multiplies when they come to accept and welcome their human counterparts.
 Along the way, there are examples of responsible and not-so-responsible behavior (breaking into an off-limits room of the school, for instance), but it all has a role in putting an end to the longstanding feud.

 Parents of girls will take immediate note of the female characters' appearances and may fear the messages they will send about beauty.
 Although they're all cloaked differently, the teens' lanky understructures are similar, as is the style of their minimalistic clothing and outrageous footwear.
 Happily, though, these aren't two-dimensional characters, and if kids pay attention, they'll take more notice of the strong examples of friendship and acceptance that overtake the visual messages they're getting from the movie.